 We are constantly working to ensure football in Hertfordshire offers a safe, fun and inclusive environment for everyone to enjoy the game, however to do this we need your support.
 Put simply if we don’t know about it, we can’t deal with it.

-We encourage any of our clubs and/or its members to report any poor behaviour they have witnessed during or after a football match so that we can take appropriate action, with Hertfordshire FA working in partnership with Sports Integrity Matters to investigate these incidents.
+We encourage any of our club or its members to report any poor behaviour they have witnessed during or after a football match so that we can take appropriate action, with Hertfordshire FA working in partnership with Sports Integrity Matters to investigate these incidents.

-Should any club and/or its members wish to pursue the allegations then we would require full witness statements using our Club Report Form which can then be used as the basis for an investigation into the incident.
+Should they wish to pursue the allegations then we would require full witness statements using our Report Form which can then be used as the basis for an investigation into the incident.

 Please be aware that before any charges are raised, we also require confirmation that any witnesses who have submitted statements would be prepared to attend a disciplinary commission in support of their statement, should the alleged offender request a personal hearing.
 Should charges be issued, the statements will be provided to the alleged offender, and club, for their reference and review.